dipranjan/dsinterviewqns/nlp/syntactic-processing.md

 Apart from dependencies defined in the form of subject-verb-object, there's a non-exhaustive list of dependency relationships, which are called **universal dependencies**.

-Dependencies are represented as labelled arcs of the form $h → d(l)$ where '$h$' is called the “head” of the dependency, '$d$' is the “dependent” and $l$ is the “label” assigned to the arc.
+Dependencies are represented as labelled arcs of the form $$h → d(l)$$ where '$$h$$' is called the “head” of the dependency, '$$d$$' is the “dependent” and $$l$$ is the “label” assigned to the arc.
 In a dependency parse, we start from the root of the sentence, which is often a verb.
 And then start to establish dependencies between root and other words.

 ## Information Extraction